maddy65536/qr/README.md

 # qr
 A command line qr code generator.

-Supports all versions, all error correction levels, and byte, alphanumeric, and numeric modes.
+Supports all versions, all error correction levels, and all encoding modes.

 ```
 Usage: qr "message" [options]